dinosg/gerrychain/README.md

 Districts are indexed in the panda DataFrame objects to the actual congressional (or whatever) district names, in a format friendly to congressmen and politicians, by get_districtlabels.py

+Certain simulation runs have problems running Markov chains - either because even after many chain steps, Markov states remain correlated, or the configurations become hung up (or both).
+Pennsylvania state House districts are one such case so instead of performing a Markov simulation, random districts are created for *each* successive state using recursive_tree_part from gerrychain.
+Timeout problems are avoiding using stopit (install using pip)

 ______

 input_templates: